eddelbuettel/bh/README.md

 and lo and behold, we got help via
 [this script](https://github.com/eddelbuettel/bh/blob/master/local/scripts/git-remove.sh) as
 [discussed here](https://github.com/eddelbuettel/bh/issues/34).
 The old tarballs are now removed;
-six commits were filtered and the repo has a much saner nice so it can be forked more easily.
+six commits were filtered and the repo has a much saner size so it can be forked more easily.

 ### Authors